zig13/scenzig/README.md

 - The varied Effects an Action could have will each be a seperate function.
 This will result in a much shorter main script, improve readability and make the project much more managable and I can start with a relatively small stable of simple effects and easily add more later.
 - Character creation to be handled by the main engine i.e. based on Actions.
 A Character will start out as a direct clone of a template character located in an adventure's character folder.
 If an adventure creator wants to allow initial character customisation or have characters be rolled, then this can be achieved via scenes.
 - Adventures to be divided into chapters. .scnz (equivilent of .agez) files in the folder of the Current chapter will over-ride the general (Chapter 0) .scnz files.
 Common usage will be to break scenes.scnz into more managable chunks but it could be used to make equipment and items work differently after progressing so far.
 - I aim to actually get round to implementing encounters.
 Instead of being an alternative scene they will overlay on a Scene providing thier own Action whitelist and blacklist.

 ## Licenses
 scenzig Copyright Thomas Sturges-Allard
-Licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License. http://creativecommons.org/licenses/by-nc-sa/3.0/
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+scenzig Adventures are licensed independantly of the scenzig program

 configobj used under the BSD license.
 Copyright (C) 2005-2014: